How to Make Your OT Resume Stand Out

 • “Managed a caseload of ______…”

 You can see that in both cases, the line starts with a “power word” (also known as an “action word.”)
-You never want to say something like “responsible for” or “duties included” because those are more passive.
-By saying “manage” or “managed,” you show your initiative.
+You never want to say something like “responsible for” or “duties included” because those phrases are more passive.
+By saying “manage” or “managed,” you show your ownership of the role.

 After you list your current and past jobs, you’ll complete your resume with a few additional sections, including: